Data Quality and Expectations

-Go into the folder 04-expectations, and check you have a bauplan_project.yml file with a unique project id, a project name and a default Python interpreter.
+Make sure you have a bauplan_project.yml file in your pipeline folder with a unique project id, and a project name.

 project: